Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Conclusions

 \section{Conclusions}

 In this study, we have introduced a robust criterion for tracking and identifying trapped electrons in \textit{Full Molecular Dynamics} (FMD) computer simulations, focusing on ions with charges $Z>1$.
-Our presented criterion effectively distinguishes strong collisions within the plasma from recombination effects, providing a clear understanding of the underlying processes, and allowing the selection of appropriate time-sequences of the electric field felt by a radiator for Stark broadening calculations.
+Our presented criterion effectively removes the unphysical field sequences produced by orbiting electrons, allowing the selection of appropriate time-sequences of the electric field felt by a radiator for Stark broadening calculations.
 Additionally, this method offers a pathway to determine the plasma ionization balance under specific conditions.

 To validate our detection algorithm, we conducted extensive comparisons across a wide range of plasma temperatures.
 Specifically, we compared the average ionization values obtained through our criterion with those derived from a well-established method based on the analysis of ion potential energy distribution.
 While our ionization balance calculations do not claim to precisely solve plasma atomic kinetics, our \FMD simulations accurately capture the plasma ionization balance within the framework of the classical ionization-recombination mechanism.
-It is worth mentioning that this classical approach lacks a distinct quantum-mechanical counterpart.
+Future work includes studying the sensitivity of these results with the choice of $\tau_{bound}$.

+In addition, we compared our results with those obtained with the collisional-radiative code FLYCHK, finding remarkably good agreement between the classical simulation and the atomic-kinetics calculations both for the ionization balance and the lifetime of the charge states.

 Our simulations, though comprehensive, do not encompass dissipative radiative processes.
 Consequently, the classical recombination mechanism incorporated in our simulations cannot fully account for radiative recombination; rather, it represents a combined effect arising from electron capture and likely three-body recombination.
 Nevertheless, the detection algorithm discussed in this study serves as a valuable tool for tracking the ionization-recombination mechanism within full molecular dynamics simulations involving ions with $Z>1$.
 This inclusion is pivotal, especially when considering the additional recombination width on spectral line shapes.